Mr-Virus27/Efficient-Transfer-Learning-Based-Wild-Bird-Species-Identification/README.md

    ```
    python src/app.py
    ```
-   Then open http://127.0.0.1:5000 to upload an audio file and see predictions.

 ## Notes
 - The actual Kaggle BirdCLEF dataset is large and not included.
 Instead, add a small sample